Sports in Philadelphia: Basketball

 The Philadelphia Warriors played in Philadelphia from 1946 to 1962 before moving to San Francisco and becoming the Golden State Warriors.
 The Philadelphia Warriors won two championships and three conference titles during that time.
 The team won its first championship in 1946–47, the inaugural season of the Basketball Association of America (BAA).
 Following the merger between the BAA and the National Basketball League that formed the NBA, the Philadelphia Warriors won their second title in 1956.
 While a member of the Philadelphia Warriors, Wilt Chamberlain set several NBA records; scoring 100 points in a game against the New York Knicks is perhaps his most well-known achievement.
 The Philadelphia Sports Hall of Fame has inducted Paul Arizin, Neil Johnston, Joe Fulks, and other people associated with the Philadelphia Warriors.
 The Warriors franchise moved to San Francisco in 1962 and became the Golden State Warriors.
 The Warriors and Sixers/Nationals have met in the playoffs ten times, most recently in the 1967 NBA Finals.
 Philadelphia went one season without an NBA franchise before the Syracuse Nationals moved to Philadelphia and became the Philadelphia 76ers.
 In the lone season that Philadelphia lacked an NBA franchise, the American Basketball League, which had been started in 1961 by Abe Saperstein as an attempt to compete with the NBA, moved a franchise to region.
 Both the team (the Philadelphia Tapers) and the league folded in December 1962.

+On June 30, 2025, the Women's National Basketball Association (WNBA) announced that Philadelphia will become home to a team in time for the 2030 season.
+The team, which has not yet been named, will be based in South Philadelphia and will be owned and operated by Harris Blitzer Sports & Entertainment (HBSE).

+Football

+The Philadelphia Eagles, founded in 1933, are members of the East Division of the National Football Conference (NFC) in the National Football League (NFL).
+They have operated continuously since then, with the partial exception of the 1943 season, when the Eagles temporarily merged with the Pittsburgh Steelers to become the Steagles.
+The Eagles won three pre-Super Bowl era NFL championships: 1948, 1949, 1960, six conference championships, and 16 division championships.
+They have made five Super Bowl appearances, losing in Super Bowl XV (1980), Super Bowl XXXIX (2004) and Super Bowl LVII (2022), and winning Super Bowl LII (2017) and Super Bowl LIX (2024).